Adaptive variational Bayes: Optimality, computation and applications: Adaptive variational Bayes

-for any distributions $\Xi,\Pi\in\bP(\Theta_{n,\cM_n})$, where we suppress the dependence on the natural parametrization map $\sT_n$ for simplicity.
-Then by simple algebra, it can be shown that the minimization problem in \labelcref{eq:vbayes} is equivalent to
+for any distributions $\vQ,\Pi\in\cP(\Theta_{n,\cM_n})$, where we suppress the dependence on the natural parametrization map $\sT$ and the sample $\Y^{(n)}$ for simplicity.
+Then by simple algebra, it can be shown that the minimization program in \labelcref{eq:vbayes} is equivalent to

-Thus we call the function $\scE(\cdot,\cdot,\cdot,\cdot)$ the \textit{variational objective function}.
-The negative of the variational objective function is called an evidence lower bound (ELBO) in the related literature, which is named after the property that the ELBO is a lower bound of the log marginal likelihood, i.e., $\log\sq_{n,\Pi}(\Y^{(n)})\ge-\scE(\Xi,\Pi,\sq_n,\Y^{(n)})$.
+The negative of the function $\scE_n$ is called the evidence lower bound (ELBO) in the related literature, which is named after the property that the ELBO is a lower bound of the log marginal likelihood, i.e., $\log\sp_{n,\Pi}(\Y^{(n)})\ge-\scE_n(\vQ,\Pi,\sp_n)$.